LaurenceA/infrastructure/README.md

 Disk space in Blue Pebble
 --------
 Disk space is tightly constrained (only 20 GB in home).
-Use your 1T work directory (in my case `/work/ei19760/`), which has fewer guarantees on backup etc.  To check your disk space, use
+Use your 1T work directory (in my case `/work/ei19760/`) which has fewer guarantees on backup etc.  These directories can be found in `$HOME` and `$WORK`.
+To check your disk space, use
 ```
 quota -s
 ```